cen19/mvp-starter/Notes.md

   .. call the food2fork API and tell mongoose to store the data in MongoDB

   ..
 Try to have it so that when the data is recevied from API
-    .. send it back to the client gs
+    .. send it back to the client